Bedrock-OSS/bedrock-wiki/docs/concepts/emojis.md

 ### Finding the correct hex.

-Once you have emojis inside the `glyph_E0.png` or `glyph_E1.png` you need to find your character in a hex.
-First two characters (`F0` or `F1`) depend on which file you added emojis to.
+Once you have emojis inside the `glyph_E0.png` or `glyph_E1.png` you need to find your character "code" so it can be converted.

+The first two characters are always `0x`.

+The next two characters are either `E0` or `E1`, depending on which file you added emojis to.

-Next to characters determine the position inside the image like this `<row><column>`, where each character is a number in hexadecimal numeral system.
+The next two characters are the position inside the image like `<row><column>`, where each character is a number in hexadecimal numeral system.
+You can find this number by referencing the images above.
+For example, the top-right square in `E0` is `0F`, and the bottom right is `FF`.

-Hexadecimal uses the decimal numbers and six extra symbols.
-There are no numerical symbols that represent values greater than nine, so letters taken from the English alphabet are used, specifically A, B, C, D, E and F. Hexadecimal A = decimal 10, and hexadecimal F = decimal 15([Source](https://simple.wikipedia.org/wiki/Hexadecimal)).
-Numbers in hexadecimal should be written with `0x` prefix.

-So after you are done, it might look like `0xE102` and need to convert the hex into a character.
-You can copy and paste your hex here to convert:
+So after you are done, it might look like `0xE102` (`0x` + `E1` + `02`).

+Copy this code into the following field, and press convert.
+The symbol on the right-hand side can be copy/pasted into MC.

 <div markdown="0">
 <form>